oudeismetis/missed-moment/README.md

 ## Troubleshooting

-- missed-moment is running with the default "pi" user (or user with same permissions)
+- missed-moment should be running with the default "pi" user
+- missed-moment-usb currently only supports USB with FAT file system

 1. Installation
     - While ssh'd onto the raspberry pi - logs should print to the screen

 1. Production Installation
-    - While ssh'd onto the raspberry pi
+    - While ssh'd onto the raspberry pi, to view missed-moment/missed-moment-usb status and logs (if you want to tail the logs add "-f" option to journalctl)

     ```
-        tail -f /var/log/missed-moment.log
-        tail -f /var/log/missed-moment-usb.log
+        sudo systemctl status missed-moment
+        sudo systemctl status missed-moment-usb
+        journalctl -u missed-moment
+        journalctl -u missed-moment-usb
     ```

-- If no log appears, check for the presence of `/var/run/missed-moment*.pid`
-- A missing file there means the process is not running.
-- If there is a file there, the contents will have a process id
+    - The main application is called `missed-moment`
+    - The USB dead drop application is called `missed-moment-usb`
+    - run `ps -ef | grep python` to look for both processes running
-- run `top` and look for that process id.
-You should see that a python process is running.
+    - run `top` and look for python process(es)
     - Note that the `missed-moment-usb` process is an optional process that only does work when it detects that a USB memory stick has been connected
-- The main application is just called `missed-moment`